readium/readium-planning/r1-strategy/README.md

 [![Readium Logo](https://readium.org/assets/logos/readiumlogo_64.png)](https://readium.org){:style="float: right;"}

 # R1-Strategy
-This site is used for planning the usage, development and testing for R1 as well as migration strategies to R2.
+This site is used for planning the usage, development and testing for R1 as well as migration strategies to R2. xx

 ### Current Usage of Readium-1
 The following table lists the known users of Readium-1.